adc613/IntroToTheWeb/notes/week3/components.md

 }
 ```

+Try adding your own prop to Post.
+One suggestion would be to add a date and time
+input.

 ## State

-State can be used to keep track of things
+State can be used to keep track of values that change over time.
+For example we
+can add a `numberOfLikes` field to our state object and then render our component

 ```tsx